matrom01-v2/Pico-8Site/conceptsketch.md

 ## **Gameplay**

 ### **Overview**
 Gameplay here includes the player starting the first wave.
 Enemies will begin surrounding the player and forcing combat.
-Early on, the enemies will be weak, dying in one-hit and leaving more time before attempting to inflict damage on the player.
-The player can only do one attack in the first round, spinning in a circle to do damage in a small circle around them.
-As the player continuously gets kills, they will build towards leveling up, and unlocking one of Katarina's abilities.
-The player has a 360 degree map to move on with plenty of room to dodge enemies as necessary.
-However, it is encouraged to continuously engage in combat as the amount of enemies spawned will continue to ramp up.
+Early on, the enemies will spawn in smaller waves that progressively increase in intensity.
+AOE attacks will become vital as enemy spawns progerssively get larger in quantitiy.

 ### **Description**
 The player begins the round by pressing a button (yet to be determined).
 The player will start in the center of the map and enemies will begin to surround. the player can then move or sit still and attack enemies as they get close.
 There will be a fixed amount of enemies for each round, after the player removes all enemies, the next wave will begin.
-Abilities include: Katarina can now throw knives.
+Attacks include: Katarina can now throw knives.
 Thrown knives will damage enemies and linger on the ground, (used for a future abiility).
 If Katarina goes to a knife, she will pick it up and do the same circle attack around in a slightly larger AOE.
 Shunpo: the ability to instantly teleport to a knife and automatically attack in an even larger AOE around her.
 The final  ability is Katarina's ultimate: Death Lotus.
-This ability will have a cooldown.
-Katarina will stay in place for a few seconds and continuosly spin throwing blades in all directions.
-ALL these blades will linger after for Kataring to shunpo to after.

 ### **Controls**
 The player will use the following control scheme: